Library EvaluationThis is the annual online school library evaluation for California schools conducted each year.

 Education Code Section 18122 directs local governing boards to report to the California Department of Education (CDE) on the condition of school libraries.
-CDE created this online data collection survey to meet the Education Code requirement and to develop an accurate picture of the condition of school libraries across the state.
+CDE created this online data collection evaluation tool to meet the Education Code requirement and to develop an accurate picture of the condition of school libraries across the state.

-Directions for Beginning the Survey
+Directions for Beginning the Evaluation

 - Once you have assembled your information on the printed worksheet, you can come back to enter the data online.
 We estimate it will take you 15 minutes to enter your worksheet data online.
-You do not need to complete the whole survey at one time.
+You do not need to complete the whole evaluation at one time.
 Each section is saved automatically as you advance to the next section.

 - A password is again required.
 For password assistance, contact Renée Ousley-Swank at (916) 319-0449 or ROusleySwank@cde.ca.gov.

 - You may return to the evaluation at any time to make changes until June 30, 2021, when the evaluation will be closed.

 As you answer the questions, the information for your school goes directly into a database.
 You will be prompted to correct an entry if it cannot be "read" by the database.

 - Each school has a record in the database.
 At this time, we are collecting information from individual schools, including juvenile court and charter schools, but not from districts, county offices, or private schools.
 To find the record for your school, use the drop-down menus to select your county, district, and then school.

 - Your answers are recorded in our database when you use the Next and Submit buttons.
 Please do not attempt to use your browser's Back button.